The places you will see and learn about include:

 Sydney Cove.
 The story of Fort Macquarie and the Navy activities to protect ships and the colony after the arrival of the first fleet.

 HMAS RUSHCUTTER.
+One of the oldest RAN shore bases, commissioned in 1920.
 A Naval Reserve training facility for anti-submarine warfare, diving, and radar.

-Clarke Island.
+Clark Island.
 The storage of gun barrels during WW II.
-The midget submarines were also brought here after they were salvaged.
+The Japanese midget submarines were also brought here after they were salvaged.

 Rose Bay.
 The story of HMAS TINGIRA that trained over 3,000 sailors from 1912 to 1927.